 Step 3: Delete your history as you wish

 As you view your recordings, you will notice that some have the text of your conversations, like, “Alexa, is it gonna snow today?” but that other recordings say, “Text not available — audio was not intended for Alexa.”
-These recordings happen when Alexa is still listening for a second after answering your question (it’s caught me mocking it before), or if nearby conversations sounds like someone said “Alexa” but the voice assistant determines that no one was really talking to it.
+These recordings happen when Alexa is still listening for a second after answering your question (it’s caught me mocking it before), or if nearby conversations sound like someone said “Alexa” but the voice assistant determines that no one was really talking to it.
+There are also other “false wakes” when Alexa hears something that sounds like her wake word on the TV or radio.
 You can click on these recordings to play them and see what they are if you are curious.

 To the left of each recording, you will see a checkbox.
 Select the checkbox of every recording that you want to delete.
 Then go up top and choose Delete Selected Recordings to remove them all.